Norman Petty: Biography

 Petty died in Lubbock, Texas, in August 1984, of leukemia.
 Later in 1984, he was posthumously named Clovis Citizen of the Year.
 His wife, Vi, died in March 1992.
 She helped start the "Norman and Vi Petty Music Festival" in Clovis in 1987, which ran until 1997.
 It featured many artists who had recorded at the Clovis studio and also popular hit makers.
 Robert Linville requested the name from the Chamber of Commerce and started the festivals again from 1998 until his death in 2001.

 Norman and Vi were given awards for "Outstanding Graduate Accomplishment" (in the classes of 1945 and 1946, respectively) by the Clovis Municipal Schools Foundation and Alumni Association in April 2011.
 The awards are presented to Clovis High School graduates for achievement in their sphere of business; the recipients are chosen because their strength of character and citizenship, to serve as models for today's CHS students.
 The plaques were given to Vi's relative Nick Brady, who turned them over to Kenneth Broad of the Petty estate to display during studio tours.
 The original 7th Street Studio is available for tours by appointment only.

 The King of Clovis, a book about Petty by Frank Blanas, was published in 2014.
+Blanas argues that Petty's reputation as "arguably the No. 1 villain in the Buddy Holly story" has been exaggerated, and claims that he "drove royalty rates higher so everyone could share in the profits; it was a 'win or lose together' mentality that made hit records and, in theory, should have been successful for all involved.
+But Norman never foresaw an industry of record bootlegging, freebie promo abuse, plugging payola and slush funds.
+Royalties were consumed in the form of bourbon, danced away on the laps of DJs, pilfered through organized rackets, spent on gifts for executives ...".
+The idea "that Petty stole the money has been widely shared by various authors, artists and, subsequently, the general public.
+The fact is, though, that many in the 1950s record business were mobsters, racketeers and money launderers.
+Most writers forget that there were key middle men between the retailer and Clovis.
+Norman, as a small independent music businessman, was often dealing with professional crooks with known mob ties[,] and was at their mercy in the same way as exploited artists."

-Petty's Nor-Va-Jak record label was revived in 2016 as "Nor-Va-Jak Music", with authorization from Norman Petty Studios, for the purpose of reissuing Petty productions that were not previously available in digital form.
-Previously, many Petty productions had been issued on CD in the UK by Ace Records.
-Petty's legendary 7th Street Studio is still open for public tours and is considered to be the world's most authentic vintage recording studio.
+Petty's Nor-Va-Jak record label was revived in 2016-2023 as "Nor-Va-Jak Music", with authorization from Norman Petty Studios, for the purpose of reissuing Petty productions that were not previously available in digital form.